astronomer/astro-sdk/aep/AEP-3-dag-generator.md

 Cons:

-* Requires DAG creation via SQL files prior to creating the Airflow DAG to determine the right order of `aql.transform_file` statements
+* Requires DAG creation via SQL files prior to creating the Airflow DAG to determine the right order of `aql.transform` statements
 * DAG can become very huge as it contains the raw SQL content to execute

-### Option 2: Static Task generation using `aql.transform_sql` with file path
+### Option 2: Static Task generation using `aql.transform_file` with file path

 This method would be exposed as CLI command to generate an Airflow DAG from a directory of SQL files.